4.8

 Bus/ Tram/ Metro Ticket price

-Find some details on ticket prices below:
+Find some details on the bus, tram and metro ticket prices below:

 By Walking